 Perhaps the biggest opportunity for Vitamin B6 is in mitigating PMS symptoms.
 For example, a research trial of 94 women found that Vitamin B6 regulates several PMS symptoms, including mood, bloating, and anxiety.
 Another meta-study involving nearly 1,000 participants corroborated these results.

 Find out whether you should supplement with Vitamin B6 in our full article below.

 Magnesium plays a critical role in muscular regulation.
 It helps relax the uterine muscles that, when tightened, cause period pain.
 Magnesium's muscle-relaxing affects also position it to help with other period-related symptoms, like sore thighs, back pain, and headaches.

-One study found that taking a magnesium supplement for six months can progressively decrease your dysmenorrhea symptoms over each cycle.
+One study found that taking a magnesium supplement for six months can progressively decrease dysmenorrhea symptoms with each cycle.
 As with zinc, this leads many researchers to believe that consistently ensuring proper magnesium levels on a long-term basis is one of the best opportunities to reduce period pain.

 One study described magnesium as "a potential, natural opportunity to treat primary dysmenorrhoea, which is widely free of side effects."

 Magnesium can also aid in mitigating the effects of PMS.
 When compared to traditional medications, one researcher called magnesium a "beneficial, low cost, and effective treatment for the symptoms of premenstrual syndrome."

 You could take all this supplements separately, but you don't have to.
 We combined the most effective nutrients and herbs for period cramps into one solution: Cramp Aid.
 Learn more here.